okviz/okviz.github.io/_docs/get-started/installation.md

 ## From the AppSource

-The easiest way to load a custom visual into your reports is through the AppSource.
-AppSource is the marketplace provided by Microsoft that includes all public visuals from different vendors and is reachable directly in Power BI.
+An easier way to load a custom visual into your reports is through the AppSource.
+AppSource is the marketplace provided by Microsoft that includes all public visuals from different vendors and is embedded directly in Power BI.
 To use it, follow these steps:

 1. Open a report with Power BI Desktop or from the Power BI service.